-I'm notorious for starting projects I don't finish.
+I'm notorious for starting projects I never complete.
 I have jobs that just keep rolling over to the next honey-do list.
 But I'm not the only one...
 Michelangelo was a genius - a sculptor, and a painter.
 His statues of Moses and David are among the world's masterpieces.
-Yet there's an entire museum in Florence, Italy that's dedicated solely to Michelangelo's unfinished works.

-But not so with Jesus.
-What He starts, He finishes.
+Yet there's an entire museum in Florence, Italy that's dedicated solely to Michelangelo's Unfinished Works.
+Yet not so with Jesus.
+What Jesus starts, He finishes...

-I know you're discouraged - you've tried and failed - but take heart, Jesus hasn't begun His work in you to leave you high and dry.
+If you're discouraged.
+If you've tried and failed, take heart!
+Jesus hasn't begun His work in you to leave you high and dry.
 He doesn't abandon us in midstream.
-He intends to hang in there with you, so you hang on to Him.
-Jesus has no unfinished projects.
+Jesus intends to hang in there with you, so you hang on to Him.
+Our Lord Jesus has no unfinished projects.

-Verse 7, "Just as it is right for me to think this of you all, because I have you in my heart, inasmuch as both in my chains and in the defense and confirmation of the gospel, you all are partakers with me of grace.

-For God is my witness, how greatly I long for you all with the affection of Jesus Christ."
+Verse 7, ^{1:7} "Just as it is right for me to think this of you all, because I have you in my heart, inasmuch as both in my chains and in the defense and confirmation of the gospel, you all are partakers with me of grace. ^{1:8} For God is my witness, how greatly I long for you all with the affection of Jesus Christ."
 I love this statement Paul makes of the Philippians, "I have you in my heart."

 Paul's life was full of joy and here's one reason why...
 His priority was people.
 Not stuff, but people.

-Paul wasn't concerned with the clothes on his back, or the roof over his head - there's no joy in those things.
-His life revolved around the friends in his heart.
+Paul wasn't primarily concerned with the clothes on his back, or the roof over his head, but with the people in his heart.
+There's no lasting joy in perishables things.

-At his retirement party, a fellow made this statement, "As I look back on my career my fondest memories are not of the money I made, or the goals I accomplished, but the relationships I formed."
-As Paul said of the Philippians, "because I have you in my heart."
+At his retirement party, a man stated, "As I look back on my career my fondest memories are not of the money I made, or the goals I accomplished, but the relationships I formed."
+This was true of Paul.
+He says of the Philippians, ^{1:7} "because I have you in my heart."

-Life gets joy-less not when we go through though times, but when we go them alone.
-The road is hard, but don't let it get lonely.
+Life gets joy-less not when we encounter hardships, but when we go them alone.
+The road can be tough, but don't let it get lonely.
 Keep people in your heart!